uprial/mine-ctrl-linux/README.md

 CustomCreatures
 * Once killed, you should have an apple and two modifiers.
-* Change chainmail-zombie.filter.probability to 99.5, /customcreatures reload, the zombie should appear.
+* Change chainmail-zombie.filter.probability to 99.5, `/customcreatures reload`, the zombie should appear.

 CustomNukes
 * Put a TNT in center and 8 x SAND, forge a Toy bomb, trigger a chain of 8 Toy bombs via Flint & Steel